 OPERATOR: O.K.
 All right.
 Are you O.K. right now?

 CALLER: For now, hopefully.

 OPERATOR: O.K.
 All right.
 Just keep an eye on it; try to keep pressure on it.
 O.K?
 We have people heading out there.
 O.K.
 Bye-bye.

-As you can see from the time stamp, this was not the first call made to 911 (in reality, it was the fifth).
-Pisani also never claims to be “mortally caught” by anything; that’s pure editorializing by Tracy.
+As you can see from the time stamp, this was not the first call made to 911; it was the fifth.
+Pisani also never claims at any point to be “mortally caught” by anything; that’s pure fantasy from Tracy.

 CALL 1, 9:35:39, 24 seconds

 OPERATOR: Newtown 911.
 What’s the location of your emergency?

 CALLER: Hi, Sandy Hook School.
 I think there is somebody shooting in here, in Sandy Hook School.